Mercado Global

-Mercado Global is a 501(c)3 non-profit social enterprise organization that links indigenous artisans in rural Guatemalan communities to international sales opportunities, providing sustainable income-earning opportunities, access to business training and community-based education programs, and access to microloans for technology such as sewing machines and floor looms.
-Mercado Global's network includes over 300 artisans in thirty-one artisan cooperatives whose members have seen their daily income increase three-fold compared to the average Guatemalan daily wage.
-This has allowed them to send their children to school, and has resulted in significantly increased levels of saving and participation in household decision-making.
+Mercado Global is a non-profit social enterprise organization based in Panajachel, Guatemala.
+The company states that their mission is "to link indigenous artisans in rural Guatemalan communities to international sales opportunities, providing sustainable income-earning opportunities, access to business training and community-based education programs, and access to microloans for technology such as sewing machines and floor looms."
+Mercado Global's network reportedly includes over 300 artisans in thirty-one artisan cooperatives.
+The company says that their members have seen their daily income increase three-fold compared to the average Guatemalan wage.

 Mercado Global has offices in Brooklyn, NY and Panajachel, Guatemala.

-Model
+Mission and model

-Mercado Global's partner artisans represent one of the world's most marginalized populations – rural indigenous women.
-Mercado Global provides donor-funded business education and leadership programs to help women become successful business owners.
-Women are then connected with large-scale sales opportunities so they can turn these skills into income.
-With this income, artisans provide nutritious food to their families and invest in their children's education — and the community breaks the cycle of poverty.
+Mercado Global's partner artisans represent rural indigenous women, and was founded to assist these women, some of whom are one of the most marginalized groups in the world.
+Mercado Global's goal is to provide funds from donors to educate women to become successful business owners.

-Mercado Global focuses on change from the ground up: it provides education, tools, and access to international markets so that women can build their own businesses and invest in their own communities.
-The partner artisans have suffered discrimination, violence, and extreme poverty.
+Mercado Global focuses on change from the ground up.
+It provides education, tools, and access to international markets so that women can build their own businesses and invest in their own communities.
+The partner artisans have endured various forms of discrimination, violence, and extreme poverty.
 Through a dual approach that combines business partnerships with educational programs, Mercado Global connects women to international sales opportunities.
 Mercado Global partner artisans are rising to become leaders in their communities and a source of change in global sourcing practices.